{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 MSS

-User chooses to find an attraction with a keyword
+User chooses to find a attraction with a keyword

 User enters keyword